isolomonleecode/homelab-security-hardening/README.md

 ---

 **Disclaimer:** Much of the content was helped by an LLM.
-However, the passion, process, and commitment originiates with me, an imperfect, effeciency-driven individual.
+However, the passion, process, and commitment originates with me, an imperfect, effeciency-driven individual.

 **Note:** This is a personal homelab environment.
 All security testing is conducted on systems I own and operate.
 No production systems or unauthorized access is involved.